-- Full-Time Employees: You automatically become a member on your first day as a full-time employee with the University provided you meet the definition of a member as defined above. - Part-Time Employees: If you are a part-time employee you become a member if you are required to complete at least 1,500 hours of service in a contract year.
+- Full-Time Employees: You automatically become a member on your first day as a full-time employee with the University provided you meet the definition of a level one member as defined above. - Part-Time Employees: If you are a part-time employee you become a member if you are required to complete at least 1,500 hours of service in a contract year.
 If you are not required to complete at least 1,500 hours of service in a contract year, but actually work 1,500 hours in a contract year, you will become a member retroactive to the first day of the contract year in which you actually worked 1,500 hours.

-Eligibility/Participation

-you are:

-You are eligible to participate as a level one member if You are not eligible to participate as a member (including as a level one member) if you are:

-a full-time employee AND you were:

-- initially hired prior to October 1,2012; OR - initially hired prior to October 1, 2012, earned a vested benefit under the RDD, experienced a termination from employment after earning such vested benefit and did not receive a lump sum payment under the RDD, and rehired on or after October 1, 2012, but prior to October 1, 2019.
+Eligibility/Participation You are eligible to participate as a level one member if you are: You are not eligible to participate as a member (including as a level one member ) if you are: a full-time employee AND you were: initially hired prior to October 1,2012; OR initially hired prior to October 1, 2012, earned a vested benefit under the RDD, experienced a termination from employment after earning such vested benefit and did not receive a lump sum payment under the RDD, and rehired on or after October 1, 2012, but prior to October 1, 2019.
 Special eligibility rules apply if you are a part-time employee who completes at least 1,500 hours of service in a contract year.
-See the RDD plan document for more information.

-- a subsidiary employee (including health affiliate);

-- a student employee;

-- a per diem employee;

-- adjunct faculty;

-- a temporary employee who works less than 1,500 hours in a contract year;

-- a resident physician hired on or after July 1, 1994:
+See the RDD plan document for more information. a subsidiary employee (including health affiliate); a student employee; a per diem employee; adjunct faculty; a temporary employee who works less than 1,500 hours in a contract year; a resident physician hired on or after July 1, 1994; a leased employee; a non-common law employee; or an employee hired or rehired on or after October 1, 2019.

-- a leased employee:

-- a non-common law employee; or

-- an employee hired or rehired on or after October 1, 2019.

 When am I eligible for a vested benefit?
 Upon earning 5 years of service credit you become a qualified member and vested in your benefit.
 When am I eligible for a retirement benefit?
+Normal retirement: You're eligible for a normal retirement benefit at age 65 (or at age 62 if you have at least 25 years of service credit) if you're and the set 25 years of service credit if you're and the set 25 years of service credit if you're and the set 25 years of service credit if you're and the set 25 years of service credit if you're and the set 25 years of service credit if you're and you're an If you have 5 years of service credit , you've earned the right to a DB Plan benefit when you retire or leave the University .
+You are vested and a qualified member .

-- Normal retirement: You're eligible for a normal retirement benefit at age 65 (or at age 62 if you have at least 25 years of service credit) if you're a qualified member. - Early retirement: You may want to retire before age 65.
-You're eligible for an early retirement benefit if you're a qualified member (5 years of service credit) and you're between ages: - o 55 and 60 with at least 10 years of service credit, with at least one year of service credit earned after age 54; or - o 60 and 65.
+- Early retirement: You may want to retire before age 65.
+You're • eligible for an early retirement benefit if you're a qualified member (5 years of service credit) and you're between ages: - o 55 and 60 with at least 10 years of service credit, with at least one year of service credit earned after age 54; or - o 60 and 65.